 Now that your city has been in flames for more than six months, your families divided, and no end to the violence is in sight, I have decided to write this short essay, in the form of an open letter, to the young people of Hong Kong.
 Maybe, many years from now, it will be a history homework help for students who will study the problem.

 First of all, I want to ask: Why?

-Why all this smoke and fire, wrath and violence?
+Why all this smoke and fire, wrath, and violence?
 Were your lives, before the so-called “protests”, or “riots”, really so dismal?